zivanfi/minmaxbinarysearch/README.md

 The specification for the `min_value` and `max_value` fields of Parquet allows these values to be different from the actual smallest and largest numbers as long as the real-min to real-max range is contained within the `min_value` to `max_value` range.
-In other words, the `min_value` to `max_value` range must not tightly fit around the data, but it can be made larger instead.
+In other words, the `min_value` to `max_value` range does not have to tightly fit around the data, but it can be made broader instead.

-This allows truncating values.
+This definition allows truncating the `min_value` and `max_value` fields.
 For example, suppose a page contains the following two values:

-* Blart Versenwald III
+* "Blart Versenwald III"
-* Slartibartfast
+* "Slartibartfast"

 In this case, the smallest value is "Blart Versenwald III", but the `min_value` field can store a shorter string than that.
 A simple truncation